palsarma/aws_products/README.md

 Screen scrapes the url: https://aws.amazon.com/products/

-Produces a CSV file containing: Category, Name, Description for each AWS Service found on the page.
+Produces a CSV file containing: Category, Name, Description and Link for each AWS Service found on the page.

 Tested under python3 with additional libraries: lxml, requests